mslusarz/csv-nix-tools/README.md

 - csv-sort - sorts input by column(s)
 - csv-sql - processes input data using simplified (but very fast) SQL-based syntax (WIP)
 - csv-sqlite - processes input data using SQLite (requires loading the whole input before processing)
-- csv-substring - extracts part of a column
 - csv-sum - takes a sum of numerical or string column(s)
 - csv-tac - concatenates files in reverse
 - csv-tail - outputs the last N rows